seancaulfield/pidesktop/readme.md

 building pidesktop-base
 -----------------------
+There is a simple Makefile to build pidesktop-base.deb file from sources if you clone or fork the repos.

+`make uninstall`   will uninstall the current pidesktop package `make clean`       will clean the build environment `make`             will make the .deb file
+`make install`     will install the rebuilt pidesktop package

-There is a simple Makefile to build pidesktop-base.deb file from sources or you can simply download the provided .deb file and install with the following command:
+Or you can simply download the provided .deb file and install with the following command:

 `dpkg -i pidesktop-base.deb`